Sushi Trivia Quiz Questions and Answers

 Sushi chefs are trained to recognize important attributes, including what?

-A: Smell, color, firmness, and freedom from parasites that may go undetected in commercial inspection.
+, firmness, and freedom from parasites that may go undetected in commercial inspection.

 What is the most valued sushi ingredient?